n2ygk/puppet-pingfederate/README.md

   }
 ```

-## Reference

 ### Parameters
 Using most of the defaults will just work to get the basic server installed and running.
-You will have to supply
-the license key file via a secure manner (e.g. via hiera).

-You will need to explicitly enable and configure the various social identity plugins.
+However, it will not do a heck of a lot.
+You'll need
+to set a number of the following parameters.

 #### Packaging
 ##### `install_dir`